+If you’re wondering “why are my TDU rates so high” you can take a look at the rate cases that are filed.
 The PUCT maintains official copies of the tariff documents on their web site.
 These tariff documents are 200+ pages long and are a proven cure for insomnia.
-Give ’em a read!

 While you can’t control the delivery rates on your bill, you have the power to choose your electricity supplier.
 You can control the price you pay for every kilowatt hour of electricity.

 We created ElectricityPlans to help consumers make sense of their electricity bill.
 We only work with reputable providers.
 And, our staff carefully reviews the fine print on each plan.
 Plus, if you need more help, we can shop for you with our free PlanScan feature.

 Want more info about shopping for electricity in Texas?
 Read our Definitive Guide to Electricity Shopping.